 The road-led strategy would provide a new Sizewell link road from the A12 to the B1122, and a freight management facility to the east of Ipswich, along with two trains a day (to Sizewell Halt or a new rail siding) throughout construction.

-Additional B1122 mitigation: we are proposing a bypass to reduce the impact of peak construction traffic on the B1122 through Theberton.
+We are proposing a bypass to reduce the impact of peak construction traffic on the B1122 through Theberton.
 Under the rail-led strategy, the Theberton bypass would run from a point between Middleton Moor and Theberton, and end on the B1122 east of Theberton.
-Under the road-led strategy, the bypass would be known as the Sizewell link road.
+Under the road-led and integrated strategies, the bypass would be known as the Sizewell link road.
 It would incorporate the route of the Theberton bypass and extend further to also bypass Middleton Moor, joining the A12 south of Yoxford.

 an electronic web-based Delivery Management System (DMS) to allocate HGV delivery slots and ensure compliance with agreed controls and limits.
 It would also allow rapid electronic communication with suppliers should deliveries need to be delayed or rescheduled due to issues on the highway network.